CHAPTER 4

 5. ____________________________________

-All this could tend to result in a very lonely life!
-Thus, we must consider the very important subject of LONELINESS.
+Taking a stand for the Lord could result in times of loneliness.
+Thus, we must consider the very important subject of DEALING WITH LONELINESS.

 A person could be around thousands of people (at an athletic stadium, in a shopping mall, at school, etc.) and yet be a very lonely person.
 On the other hand, a person could be in the middle of a desert with the nearest person miles away and not be lonely.
 It is possible for a person to be alone but not lonely.